line/armeria/site/src/sphinx/server-annotated-service.rst

     public class MyAnnotatedService {

         @Post("/hello")
-        public HttpResponse hello(@RequestObject MyObject myObject) {
+        public HttpResponse hello(MyObject myObject) {
             // MyRequestConverter will be used to convert a request.
             // ...
         }

         @Post("/hola")
         @RequestConverter(MySpanishRequestConverter.class)
-        public HttpResponse hola(@RequestObject MySpanishObject myObject) {
+        public HttpResponse hola(MySpanishObject myObject) {
             // MySpanishRequestConverter will be tried to convert a request first.
             // MyRequestConverter will be used if MySpanishRequestConverter fell through.
             // ...
         }
     }

-Armeria also provides built-in request converters such as, a request converter for a Java Bean, :api:`JacksonRequestConverterFunction` for a JSON document, :api:`StringRequestConverterFunction` for a string and :api:`ByteArrayRequestConverterFunction` for binary data.
-They will be applied after your request converters by default, so you can use these built-in converters by just putting :api:`@RequestObject` annotation on the parameters which you want to convert.
+Armeria also provides built-in request converters such as, :api:`JacksonRequestConverterFunction` for a JSON document, :api:`StringRequestConverterFunction` for a string and :api:`ByteArrayRequestConverterFunction` for binary data.
+They will be applied after your request converters by default, so you can use these built-in converters by just specifying parameters without an annotation.

-In some cases, :api:`@RequestObject` annotation may have a request converter as its value.
+In some cases, :api:`@RequestConverter` annotation may be put on the parameter with a converter class.
 Assume that you have a Java class named ``MyRequest`` that it is usually able to be converted by ``MyDefaultRequestConverter``.
 But what if there is only one method which has a parameter of ``MyRequest`` that you have to convert it differently?
-In this case, you may specify a request converter with :api:`@RequestObject` annotation.
+In this case, you may specify a request converter with :api:`@RequestConverter` annotation.
 In the example, ``MySpecialRequestConverter`` will be used first for converting ``MyRequest``.

 .. code-block:: java